akash17mittal/personal-website/content/project/od-engine/index.md

   focal_point: Smart
   preview_only: false
 ---
-OD Engine is an API service to compute the most optimal paths between hundreds of pairs of location simultaneously.
-The current service is deployed for Singapore road network.
-It uses novel heuristics inspired by Contraction Hierarchies algorithm.
-The system works almost 10X faster than the existing geo informatics service.
-The service is being used by Vehicle Routing Problem solver.
+OD Engine is an API service to compute the most optimal paths between hundreds of pairs of locations simultaneously.
+The current service is deployed for the Singapore road network.
+It uses novel heuristics inspired by the Contraction Hierarchies algorithm.
+The system works almost 10X faster than the existing geoinformatics service.
+The service is being used by a Vehicle Routing Problem solver.